subeshb1/sketchalgorithms/src/markdown/remark/api-test/index.md

 hideDisqus: true
 githubButtons: true
 hideEstimatedTime: true
+description: api-test is a light weight automated JSON API testing framework.
+Run API tests from the terminal.
+Decrease the time to test API from development to production by using the same cases in development to be tested in production.
 ---

 Light weight automated JSON API testing framework.
 Run API tests from the terminal.